ragini01/website-monitoring-script/README.md

 I have implemented the hashing by converting string of texts to a 32-bit integer as I found it a simple and fast way to generate hashes.
 Well cryptographic hash functions using `Crypto-js` module is also a better approach in terms of security.
 It is a one-way hash function which produces a fixed length output.
 On the other hand, converting strings to a 32-bit integer can be choosed if performance is the priority.

+Assumption 4:

+We can modify the main `app.js` file to run as a cloud function on a serverless platform like AWS Lambda.
+The code for this may look like, `exports.handler = async (event) => {`
+  `try {`
+     `// Fetch website HTML contents`
+     `// Check if website content has changed`
+     `if (websiteHash !== dbHash) {`
+      `// Website content has changed, notify user and store change in database` `} catch{`
+    `}`

+After making the code changes,
+- Need to create a new Node.js Lambda function in the AWS console
+- We can modify the db connection string to use cloud based Mongo db instead of local db
+- We can also use cloud based email services like Amazon SES
+- Now, copy the code to Lambda function code editor
+- Save it and can test the function